torch/torch7/doc/file.md

 If the object to save contains several other objects (let say it is a tree of objects), then objects appearing several times in this tree will be _saved only once_.
-This saves disk space, speedup loading/saving and respect the dependencies between objects.
+This saves disk space, speeds up loading/saving and respects the dependencies between objects.

 Interestingly, if the `File` is a [MemoryFile](memoryfile.md), it allows the user to easily make a _clone_ of any serializable object: